AlRaces/ML4AI_COTAIPROJECT2/README.md

              p.drawLine(int(self.prev_point.x()), 0, int(self.prev_point.x()), int(self.pixmap.height()))
              p.drawLine(0, int(self.prev_point.y()), int(self.pixmap.width()), int(self.prev_point.y()))

-8. In order to prevent overfitting our model, we need some images to validate and test our results, which we will take from the taken images earlier.
+9. In order to prevent overfitting our model, we need some images to validate and test our results, which we will take from the taken images earlier.

     When you navigate the “labels” folder.
 You need to take some images in your images folder (just a bit) and their respective .txt document in the “labels” folder and put them into the “val” folder, which can be found in the “Project_ML4AI_ALT” folder.
 (Remember to put their images in the “images” folder and labels in the “labels” folder)

-9. Now put all your remaining images and labels into the “train” folder.
-(Remember to format them “images” and “labels” like the “val” folder) If you did all the steps correctly, both the “train” and “val” folder should have two sub-folders named “images” and “labels”, containing their respective images and labels.
+10. Now put all your remaining images and labels into the “train” folder.
+(Remember to format them “images” and “labels” like the “val” folder).

+     If you did all the steps correctly, both the “train” and “val” folder should have two sub-folders named “images” and “labels”, containing their respective images and labels.
 Finally, cut the “train” and “val” folders (Shortcut is Ctrl+X) into the directory:

     [WHERE YOU COPIED THE PROJECT_ML4AI_ALT FOLDER]\yolov7\data